aammd/Habitat_Filtering/MS/OrgSize.md

 <!--Wang, J., Soininen, J., Zhang, Y., Wang, B., Yang, X. and Shen, J. (2012), Patterns of elevational beta diversity in micro- and macroorganisms.
 Global Ecology and Biogeography, 21: 743–750. doi: 10.1111/j.1466-8238.2011.00718.x-->
 <!--[@Huszar2015]-->

-### Macroscopic organisms and microscopic organisms show different patterns of distribution -- plasticity

 The environment may not affect small-bodied organisms if they have large fundamental niches, meaning that they would not experience much selection after colonizing a new habitat.
 This larger fundamental niche could be caused by several factors.
 First, their small body size allows habitat heterogeneity to affect them at very small scales:  smaller things are able to find tiny microhabitats that they are able to tolerate, while organisms that live at larger scales cannot.
-Secondly, smaller organisms may have a simpler metabolism (especially in the case of very small organisms) with fewer tissues and fewer dietary requirements.
-This leads to a wide dietary plasticity -- for example, a single bacteria taxon can often consume a wide variety of carbon sources.
+Secondly, single celled organisms may be able to use multiple carbon sources [@Langenheder2007] and therefore are found in more habitats.
 Microscopic life is also more likely to possess resting stages when a habitat is unfavorable (e.g. encysting protists, tun state for tardigrades) or to propagate by a resistant life history stage (spores).
 At the population level, small organisms may persist in a habitat if they are able to evolve rapidly by virtue of their rapid generation times and high population sizes.
 This rapid evolution can also proceed because of the use of environmental DNA, which bacteria can absorb and which may confer an advantage in new habitats.
 Zooplankton may also evolve rapidly (cite), for example in response to the presence of predators.

 #Explanation 2:   Alternatively, microscopic organisms may be widely
 distributed because they are able to get to more places faster.
 There is